MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 <a name="file-filtering"></a>
 **File filtering logic**

 When querying an external table, the query engine improves performance by filtering out irrelevant external storage files.
-The process of iterating on files and deciding whether a file should be processed is described below.
+The process of iterating files and deciding whether a file should be processed is as follows:

 1. Build a URI pattern that represents a place where files are found.
 Initially, the URI pattern equals a connection string provided as part of the external table definition.
 If there are any partitions defined, they are rendered using *[PathFormat](#path-format)*, then appended to the URI pattern.

-2. For all files found under the URI patterns(s) created, check:
+2. For all files found under the URI patterns(s) created, check that:

    * Partition values match predicates used in a query.
    * Blob name starts with `NamePrefix`, if such a property is defined.